VVSD-Charan/Implementations/JavaScript/README.md

 <li><strong>JavaScript maintains a call stack</strong> to perform these operations.</li>
 <li>When a function is invoked , a new execution context is created and pushed into stack.
 When it completes its execution , the execution context will be popped out of stack.</li>
 <li>Global execution context always stays at the bottom of the stack.</li>
+<li>Global execution context will be the last thing to be deleted from call stack.
+It will be deleted after entire execution is completed.</li>